teetruc/teetruc/README.md

 👋 Hi, I’m Tiffany Truc
 👀 I’m interested in Machine Learning, Frontend, Backend, and Robotics.
-🌱 I'm currently an Undergraduate Research Assistant at the Spacecraft Platform for Astronautics and Celestial Emulation (SPACE) Laboratory!
+🌱 I'm currently a Software Engineer Intern at NIWC Pacific!
-🎓 I’m a 4th-year Computer Science major at San Diego State University.
+🎓 I have graduated with a Bachelors of Science in Computer Science from San Diego State University.

 <!---
 teetruc/teetruc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.